-Crepe myrtle (Lagerstroemia Indica) is a popular, easy to grow tree in the right setting.
+Crape myrtle (Lagerstroemia spp.) is a popular, easy to grow tree in the right setting.
 Blooms occur in summer, when most other trees have long since stopped blooming.
 These Southern favorites provide shade, and feature attractive, peeling bark and are easy to care for.
-Crepe myrtles bloom in colors that range from purple to deep red to bright pink, and the leaves of crape myrtles provide colorful foliage in autumn.
-Crepe myrtles reach mature heights of 15 to 25 feet, but container varieties reach a height 5 feet or less.
-They do best in sunny areas, and once established, are drought tolerant.
+Crape myrtles bloom in colors that include white, lavender, purple, deep red and bright pink, and the leaves of crape myrtles provide colorful foliage in autumn.
+Crape myrtles reach mature heights of 3 to 40 feet, depending on species and cultivar, but container specimens generally don't exceed heights of 5 feet.
+They do best in sunny areas and, once established, are drought tolerant.

-Sometimes spelled crape myrtle, these trees or shrubs have traditionally needed a warm climate.
-They flourish in U.S. Department of Agriculture plant hardiness zones 7a through 9a.
-But if you live in a colder climate, there are many hybrid crepe mytles that can survive in zone 6, and some can survive in zone 5 if they're planted in a protected area.
+Crape myrtle trees or shrubs have traditionally needed a warm climate.
+They flourish in U.S. Department of Agriculture plant hardiness zones 7 through 9.
+But if you live in a colder climate, there are many hybrid crape mytles that can survive winters in zones 4 through 6.

-Crepe myrtle benefits from regular feeding of a balanced fertilizer with a ratio of 10-10-10 or 12-12-12.
+Crape myrtle benefits from regular application of a balanced fertilizer with a ratio of 10-10-10 or 12-12-12.
 Too much fertilizer, however, can invite pests and disease and may create lush growth at the expense of blooms.
-Feed a newly planted crepe myrtle 1 teaspoon of fertilizer every month from spring until late summer.
-After the first year, feed the tree each spring.
-To determine the amount of fertilizer for an established tree, measure the ground under the widest part of the canopy, or top of the tree, then provide 1/2 pound of fertilizer for every 100 square feet.
+Fertilize a newly planted crape myrtle 1 teaspoon of fertilizer every month from spring until late summer.
+After the first year, fertilize the tree each spring.
+To determine the amount of fertilizer, follow soil-test recommendations for an established tree.
+In the absence of a soil test, measure the ground under the widest part of the canopy, or top of the tree, then provide 1/2 pound of fertilizer for every 100 square feet.
 Sprinkle the fertilizer evenly on the ground, then water deeply.

 Pests and Disease

-Healthy crepe myrtle is relatively disease-resistant.
+A healthy crape myrtle is relatively disease-resistant.
 However, overwatering, humid conditions, lack of sunlight, overcrowding and lack of adequate air circulation may cause powdery mildew, a fungus that leaves a powdery gray or white coating on the leaves.
 Leaf spot and other fungal disease are less common.
-Plant disease-resistant varieties, especially if you live in a warm, damp climate.
+Plant disease-resistant cultivars, especially if you live in a warm, damp climate.
 Clip damaged growth and dispose of it properly to prevent spread of disease.
-Remove suckers and small sprouts that grow from the base of the plant, as this growth is susceptible to powdery mildew that travels to the main part of the tree.
-Crepe myrtle is sometimes bothered by aphids can be removed with a strong stream of water at affected areas.
+Remove suckers, which are small sprouts that grow from the base of the plant, as this growth is susceptible to powdery mildew that travels to the main part of the tree.
+Crape myrtle is sometimes bothered by aphids, which can be removed with a strong stream of water at affected areas.
 Avoid using insecticides, which kill lady beetles and other beneficial predatory insects that keep aphids in check.

 - University of Georgia Cooperative Extension: Crape Myrtle Culture